Annual Lewinson Lecture

 'Legalized Inequalities: Immigration and Race in the Low-wage Workplace'

-Shannon Gleeson will discuss her forthcoming co-authored book, Legalized Inequalities: Immigration and Race in the Low-wage Workplace.
-In the United States, low-wage work is marked by exploitation, danger and systemic inequality, with immigrants and workers of color disproportionately trapped in precarious jobs.
-In this lecture, sociologist Shannon Gleeson explores how U.S. labor, immigration and civil rights policies intersect to reinforce workplace inequalities, leaving vulnerable workers with little recourse against abuse.
-Drawing on extensive research with Haitian and Central American workers, Gleeson and her co-authors reveal how employer-friendly regulations, at-will employment and immigration enforcement mechanisms disempower workers.
+Shannon Gleeson discussed her co-authored book, Legalized Inequalities: Immigration and Race in the Low-wage Workplace.
+In the United States, low-wage work is marked by exploitation, danger, and systemic inequality, with immigrants and workers of color disproportionately trapped in precarious jobs.
+In this lecture, sociologist Shannon Gleeson explored how U.S. labor, immigration, and civil rights policies intersect to reinforce workplace inequalities, leaving vulnerable workers with little recourse against abuse.
+Drawing on extensive research with Haitian and Central American workers, Gleeson and her co-authors reveal how employer-friendly regulations, at-will employment, and immigration enforcement mechanisms disempower workers.
 However, low-wage and immigrant workers are not entirely powerless.
-Gleeson highlights their acts of resistance, from filing complaints to collective organizing.
-In this lecture, Gleeson will explore and expand upon this research and offer constructive solutions and policy proposals for moving forward.
+Gleeson highlighted their acts of resistance, from filing complaints to collective organizing.
+In this lecture, Gleeson explored and expanded upon this research and offered constructive solutions and policy proposals for moving forward.